Skip Navigation

 Iris and B. Gerald Cantor Auditorium, 3rd Floor

 Celebrate the recent release of Palestinian American poet Hala Alyan’s The Moon That Turns You Back, a collection that traces paths between Brooklyn, Beirut, and Jerusalem.
-Followed by a book signing.
+Followed by a conversation with poet Sahar Romani and a book signing.

 Music: Legacy